 Go on, take a minute to celebrate (…just stay away from any ledges).

 Okay, now back to business: actually finding a course to take.

-Today we’re going to introduce you to all the key topics you’ll learn in an intermediate German course, and we’ll give you the resources to learn and practice these topics.
+Today we’re going to introduce you to all the key topics your intermediate German course should teach you—and we’ll show you the best online German courses to learn and practice those topics.

 But why learn intermediate German at all?
 Shouldn’t the basics of German be enough to get around Germany, chit-chat and order a cup of coffee?

 Well, sure, we can tell ourselves that the basics are enough if we’re willing to settle for sub-optimal German speaking ability, but why settle?
 You can do this!
 And there are some other very good, practical reasons to work on your German past the beginner phase.

 As you’ll see below, a lot of online German courses and lessons come straight from big-name universities.
 You can benefit from a college-level German education, for free!

 Interested in a more immersive German intermediate course?
 University tuition is free—or very cheap, depending on where you go—in Germany!

 For non-native college students, learning German is often the biggest cost associated with a university degree.
 Many German universities offer free tuition, even for foreigners, as long as you can show that you’re proficient in the German language, which means attaining an intermediate level of German and passing a German language test.